canonical/lxd/specs/command-line-user-experience.md

-file        | Transfer files in and out of the container list        | Lists available resources (containers, snapshots, remotes, ...) move        | Move a container or image either to rename it or to migrate it ping        | Ping the lxd instance to see if it is online. publish     | Publish a local snapshot or container as a bundled image remote      | Add a remote resource (host, image server or other equipment) restart     | Restart a container.
+file        | Transfer files in and out of the container list        | Lists available resources (containers, snapshots, remotes, ...) move        | Move a container or image either to rename it or to migrate it publish     | Publish a local snapshot or container as a bundled image remote      | Add a remote resource (host, image server or other equipment) restart     | Restart a container.